This is Part 5 of our tutorial series on building a membership site with WordPress.

 We have created a separate tutorial for WordPress plugins that you can use to set up and manage a membership site.

 To learn about WordPress plugins you can use to set up and manage membership sites, see the tutorial below:

 In our next tutorial, we look at pricing models for your membership site.

 To view the next tutorial in this series, go here:

-Disclaimer: This site has no direct association with WordPress or any WordPress-related products promoted on this website.
-We may receive a financial benefit or affiliate commission from the purchase of any third-party products and/or services advertised on this site.
-All images are the copyright of their respective owners and have been used solely for illustrative or training purposes.
+Disclaimer: This site has no direct association with WordPress, Automattic, or any products reviewed on this site.
+We may derive a financial benefit or affiliate commission from the purchase of any third-party products and/or services advertised on this site.
+All images remain the copyright of their respective owners and are being used solely for illustrative or training purposes.